meooow25/parser-regex/README.md

   capable of parsing [regular languages](https://en.wikipedia.org/wiki/Regular_language).
   There are no extra features that would make parsing non-regular languages possible.
-* Regexes are composed together using combinators.
-They are not represented by an inscrutable string of symbols.
+* Regexes are composed using combinators.
-* Parse sequences of any type containing values of any type.
+* Resumable parsing of sequences of any type containing values of any type.
-  Special support is provided for `Text` and `String` in the form of additional combinators and operations like find and replace.
+* Special support for `Text` and `String` in the form of convenient combinators and operations like find and replace.
 * Parsing runtime is linear in the length of the sequence being parsed.
 No exponential backtracking.

-## Example
+## Usage

 ```hs
 {-# LANGUAGE OverloadedStrings #-}